If a picture is worth a thousand words, what is a GIF worth? I think we are looking at short story books here.

-It is free GIF maker, comes with no watermark, and offers a number of features.
-Not only can you use images and videos to create GIF, you can also record screen.
+It is a free GIF maker, comes with no watermark, and offers a number of features.
+Not only can you use images and videos to create GIF, but you can also record screen.
 This means you can record your Android screen to create a GIF.
 How is it useful?
 Suppose you saw a cool video or an animation but can’t find any way to download the same.
 Just play and record the screen.
 It will create a floating button on the side of the screen.

 You can edit and even crop images and videos before using them to create GIFs.
 It comes with a built-in GIF keyboard which you can use to add text and effects.
 You can also use the same in other messenger apps.
 What it lacks are filters, stickers, and frames.

 Verdict: DU GIF offers some amazing features that are not available in other apps, however, also misses out on some features like frames and filters.